 If your eligibility to vote is in question on Election Day, you can use a provisional ballot to cast your vote.
 No one should be turned away from a polling place without being given the opportunity to vote by provisional ballot.
 Once election officials can verify your eligibility, the provisional ballot is counted just like any other ballot.

 A provisional ballot may be issued if:

-- You recently changed your address or your name and did not update your voter registration.
+- You recently moved and did not update your voter registration.

 - Your name does not appear on the official poll list.

 - You cannot or do not provide proof of identity (a current, valid photo identification card; military identification; or copy of a utility bill, bank statement, paycheck, government check, or government document showing your name and current address).

 - The poll list or signature book indicates that you requested an absentee ballot.